Stuycs-K/final-project-4-luo-steven-lin-raymond/README.md

 During each dig, the player may also find "time ores" which temporarily gives more time to the player.

-Although the player can dig in four cardinal directions, the player can only move sideways and down.
+The player can only move sideways and down.
 However, if the player goes deep enough, they may eventually encounter a mole, which digs sideways and up.
 Moles allow the player to reach spots that they may have otherwise missed.

 ## Instructions